WhiteyCookie/MassEmailChecker/README.md

 # License

-MassEmailChecker is available under the MIT License.
-See the LICENSE file for more details.
+This project is released under the GNU General Public License (GPL), which provides copyleft for the distribution of free software.
+For more details, see the LICENSE file.

 # Acknowledgments